Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Abstract

 \section{Abstract}

-The network analysis of the structure of social relationships in one of the most popular in Russian novels of the Soviet era by M.~A.~Bulgakov \emph{The Master and Margarita} was carried out.
-The structure of the novel is complex, i.e., there is the novel within the novel.
-In our study, only relations between explicitly present and acting characters were taken into account; the mentioned characters as well as expected connections between characters were not taken into account.
-Based on the character interaction matrix, a graph was constructed, the vertices of which are the characters of the novel, while the edges correspond to connection between them.
-In our study, only the explicit interaction of the characters on the stage was considered.
-Interaction, i.e., bidirectional action, leads to the fact that, in our study, the social network is described by an ordinary, rather than directed graph.
-The largest connected component of the graph consists of 153 characters.
-Centralities, such as degree, betweenness, closeness, eigenvector, assortativity coefficient, were computed to characterize the network.
-The assortativity coefficient of the network under consideration equals to $-0.177$, which indicates artificiality of the network.
-The structure of communities in the network was analyzed using the Girvan---Newman algorithm.
-In addition to the obvious large communities --- the characters from the Gospel part of the novel, the characters of the Moscow part of the novel, the characters of the other world --- the algorithm also revealed a more subtle structure in the Moscow part of the novel: communities of writers, a hospital, and a theater.
+A network analysis of the structure of verbal communications in one of the most popular Russian novels of the Soviet era \emph{The Master and Margarita} by M.~A.~Bulgakov has been carried out.
+The structure of the novel is complex, i.e., there is `a story within a story'.
+Moreover, the real-world-characters and the other-world-characters are interacting in the novel.
+This complex and unusual composition makes the novel especially attractive for a network analysis.
+In our study, only paired verbal communications (conversations) between explicitly present and acting characters have been taken into account; frontal communications, monologues, off-stage characters as well as expected connections between characters have not been taken into account.
+Based on a character pair verbal communication matrix, a graph has been constructed, the vertices of which are the characters of the novel, while the edges correspond to the connections between them.
+Taking only paired verbal communications into account leads to the result, that the character network can be described by an ordinary, rather than a directed graph.
+Since the activity of the conversations was out of our intended scope, the edges have been given no weights.
+The largest connected component of the graph consists of 76 characters.
+Centralities, such as degree, betweenness, closeness, eigenvector, and assortativity coefficient were computed to characterize the network.
+The assortativity coefficient of the network under consideration is negative $-0.133$, i.e., the network does not demonstrate the properties of a social network.
+The structure of the communities in the network was also analysed.
+In addition to the obvious large communities~--- the characters from the Yershalaim part of the novel and the characters of the Moscow part --- the analysis also revealed a fine structure in the Moscow component.
 Using the analysis of centralities, a group of main characters has been detected.
-It turned out unexpectedly that --- although the main character himself calls the novel within the novel \emph{The novel about Pilate}--- the central character of the Gospel part of the novel is Aphranius, rather than Pontius Pilate.
-Another central figures of the novel are Bezdomny, Koroviev, Behemoth, Berlioz, Zheldybin, Woland and Azazello.
-In the course of the study, we encountered a number of problems, the main is the difficulty of automating the study of social connections in novels.
+The central characters of the novel are Koroviev, Margarita, Bezdomny, Woland, Behemoth, Azazello, Bosoi, Warenukha, Master, and Levi Matthew.